 Montreal Airport & Rental Car

 In case you are wondering how we got around, we rented a car from the airport.
-The rental car is located right at the airport and just a few mins walking from the terminal.
+The rental car is located right at the airport, just a few minutes’ walk from the terminal.
 The Montreal Airport was clean and updated.

 BIXI Montréal rental station

-If you prefer not to have a rental car in Montreal, it’s completely fine.
+If you prefer not to have a rental car in Montreal, that is fine, too.
 It’s one of the most bike-friendly cities we’ve visited and there are public bike rental stations all over.
-It cost just CAD$5 to rent for an entire day in 30-minute increments.
-If you go over 30 minutes, there’s a slight surcharge but not much.
-As long as you stay within 30 minutes, you don’t need to worry.
+It costs just CAD$5 per 30-minute increments to rent a bike.
+If you go over 30 minutes, there’s a slight surcharge, but not much.
+You don’t need to worry if you stay within 30 minutes.

 I had some trouble with my US credit card trying to rent from the machine, so I ended up installing the app and renting the bike through the app.
-Before you grab your bike (by simply entering the code), test to make sure the tire is not flat.
+Before you grab your bike (by simply entering the code), test to ensure the tire is not flat!
+Public transportation is also very easy in Montreal, with metro stations dotting the city and many conveniently located bus stops.

 Airbnb in Montreal

-We stayed at an Airbnb during our visit at Mile End.
-The staff and host of our Airbnb are by far the best we ever encountered and they went out of their way to make sure our stay was nothing short of amazing.
+During our visit, we stayed at an Airbnb located at Mile End.
+The staff and host of our Airbnb are by far the best we have encountered, and they went out of their way to make sure our stay was nothing short of amazing.
 From the communication to the cleanliness of the apartment, we had a wonderful experience.
-Our daughter had left some stuff behind and they even mailed it to us.
+Our daughter had left some stuff behind, and they even mailed it to us.
 Here is the listing if you are interested.

 The host owned the entire building and there are 5 units, the apartments are fairly new and very well-maintained.
 There is free parking in the back of the building.